 Six Sigma measures the capability of a process to perform defect-free work.
 Six Sigma means a failure rate of 3.4 parts per million or 99.9997% perfect; however, the term in practice is used to denote more than simply counting defects.

 Failure rates are not the only metric buyers consider.
 Those small and midsized manufacturers who actively utilize Lean Manufacturing, Lean Six Sigma, and Theory of Constraints (ToC) strategies have demonstrable evidence of continuous process improvement.

 Regardless of the industry, there must be a HACCP (Hazard Analysis Critical Control Points) documented process.
 This reassures the acquiring buyer that should a quality challenge occur, there are clearly defined standard operating procedures (SOPs) to handle the problem.

 Corrective action is a process of communicating with employees to improve attendance, unacceptable behavior, or poor performance.
 Action previously taken to eliminate the cause of a detected nonconformity illustrates for a buyer how this would work in the short and long term.
-Where there is more than one nonconformity, corrective action is taken to prevent recurrence.
-Correction relates to containment whereas corrective action relates to root cause.
+Where there is more than one nonconformity, corrective action is taken to prevent a recurrence.
+Correction relates to containment, whereas corrective action relates to the root cause.

 The new buyer may come from a hedge fund or large bank, or corporation.
 While the QA/QC issues are different in manufacturing, they understand documented processes.
 These are the best indicators of whether a manufacturing company will be sold or not.
 With quality standards established, many buyers’ fears are removed.
 When quality is documented and addressed, the ability to get the top asking price is statistically improved.